-Algorithms were compared with the Wilcoxon signedrank test, a nonparametric test chosen because the datapoints originate from different distributions.
+The mean performances for each algorithm measured in KL-divergence from the target distribution are summarized in Table I. Algorithms were compared with the Wilcoxon signed-rank test with a confidence level of 0.95, a nonparametric test chosen because the datapoints originate from different distributions.
 Based on our statistical analysis, PSO significantly outperforms the GA, which in turn significantly outperforms HC.
 For this reason, we focus the rest of our experiments on how well PSO performs under varying conditions and omit any further results for GA and HC.

-We also investigate PSO's ability to approximate distributions over different regions of the parameter space.
-As specified above, we use the 225 parameterizations for Weibull and lognormal and plot the KL-divergence values obtained using PSO in Figure 4.
-We see in Figure 4a that relatively low KL-divergence values are obtained for the majority of the search space, with the exception of those cases when the rate is low and the shape is high.
-Similarly, we find from Figure 4b that most parameterizations of the lognormal distribution can be approximated well, but performance degrades when both the
+We also investigated PSO's ability to approximate distributions over different regions of the parameter space.
+As specified above, we used the 225 parameterizations for Weibull and lognormal and plotted the KL-divergence values obtained using PSO in Figure 4.
+Figure 4a illustrates that relatively low KLdivergence values are obtained for the majority of the search space, with the exception of those cases when the rate is low and the shape is high.
+Similarly, we find from Figure 4b that most parameterizations of the lognormal distribution can be approximated well, but performance degrades when both the mean and standard deviation are low.